Enhance your knowledge at the Center for World Indigenous Studies.

-Studying at the Center for World Indigenous Studies, you engage in studies that are important to both your personal and professional life.
+Engage in studies that are important to your personal and professional life.

 Fourth World and Indigenous Studies explores the knowledge, perspectives, experience and social, economic, political realities of the world’s 6000 nations with an aggregate global population of 1.3 billion people (about 18% of the global population).
 How do we understand nations’ knowledge systems?
 What are the political relationships between nations and states?
 What about the literature of Fourth World nations?
 How has the last 500 years of globalization affected the rights, interests and existence of Fourth World nations?